 This report will help you better understand how people are finding your website.
 From there, you can discover which sites are sending you high-quality referral traffic.

 If you’re running Google display ads, you can use these high-quality referral sources to create a new placements audience.
-This is a strategic way to test expanded audiences because you already know the site sends you high-quality traffic.
+This is a strategic way to test expanded audiences.

 4. Conversion paths report